geckooooo/purkinje-device/README.md

 > [!NOTE]
 > This [entoptic phenomenon](https://en.wikipedia.org/wiki/Entoptic_phenomenon) was first documented by the physiologist [Jan Evangelista Purkinje](https://en.wikipedia.org/wiki/Jan_Evangelista_Purkyně) in 1819.

 The physical device is simply two banks of LEDs--one for each eye--driven by an Arduino.
+Each bank can have 20-30 LEDs.
+I shaped them as rectangles on the breadboard shaped and spaced to align my eyes when held up to my face.

-The code drives the LED such that:
+The code drives the LEDs such that:

 ### Color (Light Frequency)